Xalgorithms/general-documentation/xalgo.md

 # Summary

 This document explains the format of rules in XALGO 0.2.0.
 It includes the textual representation of the rule as well as the prescribed layout of rules as stored in Git repositories.
-Included with this explanation is a high-level explanation of rule storage in the XADF.
+Included with this explanation is a high-level explanation of rule storage in Interlibr.

 # Components of Rule Packages

 ## Packaging

 Rules operate on *JSON documents*.
-For the initial release of the XADF, these documents are refined JSON representations of UBL documents.
+For the initial release of Interlibr, these documents are refined JSON representations of UBL documents.

 Rules are packaged and distributed using Git repositories.
 The repository must follow a specific layout with specific naming